Muhammad-Saleem-ATU/technest-webapp/docs/Week1_Planning.md

 - Described the layout and elements for all five pages
 - Created the GitHub repository and set up the initial folder structure
 - Made the first commit

+**Next week:** Build the HTML structure for all five pages including the shared navigation bar and footer.